Digidinc/Mydiv/GameDesign/PathOfSymbols/00_Document_Index.md

 Start with the Symbol Library and Decision Tree documents to understand the core symbolic system and journey structure.
 Then review the Interaction Mechanics and Fractal Response System to understand the user experience design.

 ### For Unity Developers
-Begin with the **Revised Implementation Priorities** document for the updated implementation approach, then review the Letter to Essi document.
+Begin with the **Revised Implementation Priorities** document and the updated **Letter to Essi** for the current implementation approach.
 Focus on implementing the core journey structure before moving to the more complex fractal visualization system.

 ### For Backend Developers
 Focus on the Archetypal Integration Guidelines to understand how the Path of Symbols integrates with backend services and user profiles.
+Review Phase 3 of the Revised Implementation Priorities to understand the timing of backend integration needs.

 ### For Project Managers
 Review the Alignment Analysis and Revised Implementation Priorities documents to understand how this feature fits into the broader project context and the implementation roadmap.